AlikanakelaKarwowski/rivals_smurf_tracker/README.md

 ---

 If you don't care for setting it up, download the ~~.exe~~ zip file from the releases page.
 Make sure you extract all files and folders into the same folder.
-This zip was created using the same steps from above
+This zip was created using the same steps as above.

 # Feedback and Help

 I just did this for a small group of friends who have smurfs to play with other friends in lower ranks.
-I literally wrote most of this in 2 hours initially and I'm sure theres issues, bugs, and better ways to do this.
+I'm sure theres issues, bugs, and better ways to do this.
 If you want to help make a PR and ill approve it if I think it helps.

 # FAQ